Robinhood Rating:

 Extra Services

-DRIP Service: Available at no additional cost.
+DRIP Service: Dividend reinvestment is available at no extra cost.

-IRAs: Individual Retirement Accounts are finally available.
+IRAs: Individual Retirement Accounts are now offered.

 Recommendations

-Long-Term Investors and Retirement Savers: E*Trade has lifecycle mutual funds, self-employed 401k plans, custodial accounts, retirement calculators, and lots of other stuff that Robinhood doesn’t have.
+offers lifecycle mutual funds, self-employed 401k plans, custodial accounts, retirement calculators, and other services Robinhood does not provide.

 Robinhood Promotion

-Up to $200 free stock + 1% IRA match + transfer fee refund at Robinhood.
+Up to $200 free stock + 3% IRA match + transfer fee refund at Robinhood.

 Open Robinhood Account